Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Introduction

 Galaxy halos, along with the CGM, host a significant fraction of the baryonic mass of the Universe \citep{SL06, Li2018}.
 Previous studies suggest that the baryonic matter found in these environments may originate from outflows driven from the inner galactic disk.
 However, the dominant mechanisms are still uncertain.
-Some authors suggest that hot ionized gas is being pushed via stellar winds and supernova (SN) explosions \citep{SF76, Bolatto13, Roy16}.
-Different works try to connect star formation (SF) with the distribution of hot gas \citep{Tullman06}, diffuse ionized gas (DIG, \citealt{Rossa03_a, Rossa03_b, Kamp06}) or dust \citep{HS00}.
-Strong outflows from active galactic nuclei (AGN) or SF can stir the interstellar medium and easily produce vertically extended components (e.g., M82, \citealt{Walter_2002}; NGC\,1068, \citealt{sgb14}; Mrk\,231, \citealt{Aalto12, Aalto15}; Arp\,220, \citealt{BM18}).
-This is in principle more challenging for normal, Milky Way-like galaxies, where the star formation is less intense.
-The processes regulating the ejection of material in those less active galaxies may take the form of galactic fountains \citep{Bregman80, Mel08, Armillotta_2016, fraternali06, Li23}, whereby gas is pushed up by stellar activity, travels through the halo and eventually falls back to the disk.
-Recent works, such as the multiphase study of NGC\,4383 by \citet{cortese26}, provide support for galactic fountains as an important mechanism distributing material within the halo and regulating future star formation.
+Some authors suggest that hot ionized gas is being pushed via stellar winds and \lancom{SN} explosions \citep{SF76, Bolatto13, Roy16}.
+Different works try to connect star formation (SF) with the distribution of hot gas \citep{Tullman06}, diffuse ionized gas (DIG, \citealt{Rossa03_a, Rossa03_b, Kamp06})\lancom{,} or dust \citep{HS00}.
+Strong outflows from active galactic nuclei (\lancom{AGNs}) or SF can stir the interstellar medium \lancom{(ISM)} and easily produce vertically extended components (e.g., M82, \citealt{Walter_2002}; NGC\,1068, \citealt{sgb14}; Mrk\,231, \citealt{Aalto12, Aalto15}; Arp\,220, \citealt{BM18}).
+This is in principle more challenging for normal, local (z=0), Milky Way-like galaxies, where the \lancom{SF} is less intense.
+The processes regulating the ejection of material in those less active galaxies may take the form of galactic fountains \citep{Bregman80, Mel08, Armillotta_2016, fraternali06, Li23}, whereby gas is pushed up by stellar activity, travels through the halo\lancom{,} and eventually falls back to the disk.
+This mechanism is more effective in dwarf galaxies, where the shallower potential makes the ejection of material via SF or SN activity \lancom{easier}.
+Recent works, such as the multiphase study of NGC\,4383 by \citet{cortese26}, provide support for galactic fountains as an important mechanism distributing material within the halo and regulating future \lancom{SF}.